 preferably, a forest but an open space is also good.

-focus on verbal and non-verbal communication, team building, self-presentation.
+focus on verbal and non-verbal communication, team building, and self-presentation.

 papers, pens, bell.